nebari-dev/nebari-docs/docs/docs/how-tos/using-hera.md

 The `Workflow` takes `generated_name`, which appends some random characters to the string to ensure your workflow name is unique.
 The parameter `entrypoint` defines the DAG to be invoked.
 Be sure it is the same as the name given in your DAG.

 Notice that a docker image was not specified in the script above.
 In this case, Argo will start a pod using the default image specified by Hera.
-In Hera 5.1.3, it's a [Python 3.8 image](https://github.com/argoproj-labs/hera/blob/3fd01f75059823da2338ef02488d2c71306818bf/src/hera/shared/_global_config.py#L37).
+In Hera 5.1.3, it's a [Python 3.8 image][hera-python-default-image].

 ## Specify priorities and dependencies with a DAG